brycie-boy/The_Cosmos/extirpate.md

 ## extirpate  # 🧠

-1. a. to destroy completely
+1. to destroy completely

-   b. to pull up by the root
+2. to pull up by the root

 ___